-Note: K-2 students must be recommended to the superintendent or his/her designee-for placement-at the Houston County Alternative School or OSS (Out of School Suspension).
-If a K-2 student is assigned OSS, he/she will complete all assignments via an online platform.
+Note: K-2 students must be recommended to the superintendent or his/her designee, for placement at the Houston County Alternative School or OSS (Out of School Suspension).

-- 1. Attendance in the program is mandatory for students who are referred from their regular school. - 2.
+- NOTE: If a K-2 student is assigned OSS, he/she will complete all assignments via online platform. - 1.
+Attendance in the program is mandatory for students who are referred from their regular school. - 2.
 Students sent to the Alternative School are responsible for bringing their assignments, books, and other material needed.
 The Alternative School teacher will check for these upon the student's enrollment.
 Work assigned must be completed before the student is dismissed.
 If the work is not completed to the assigned teacher's satisfaction the student may be sent back to the Alternative School teacher by the principal until the work is finished.
 In such case the student must stay for a minimum of one day. - 3.
 All students referred to the Alternative School for the second time will not be dismissed from the program, even though time assigned is completed, until a conversation with the legal guardian is held with the Alternative School Principal.
-The student will then be released to the guardian to take him/her to the assigned school for re-admission and a conference with the principal/designee.
-These conferences may be held on or after the last day of assignment to the Alternative School.
-Any exception to this procedure must have the approval of the superintendent or his designee.
-All parents/guardians will be notified of this requirement upon admittance of the student to the Alternative School for the second time.
-This is the responsibility of the Alternative School principal. - 4.
-Once enrolled in Alternative School, students will remain until their assigned time is completed plus any days added by the Alternative School personnel.
-There will be no early dismissals. - 5.
-Extracurricular Activities A student sent to Alternative School is not allowed to attend or participate in any extracurricular activities or practice for such on any day that he/she is in the program.

-- 6. Transportation The student or his/her parents/guardian must provide his/her own transportation. - 7.
+The student will then be released to the guardian to take him/her to the assigned school for re-admission. - Once enrolled in Alternative School, students will remain until their assigned time is completed plus any days added by the Alternative School personnel.
+There will be no early dismissals. - Extracurricular Activities A student sent to Alternative School is not allowed to attend or participate in any extracurricular activities or practice for such on any day that he/she is in the program. - Transportation The student or his/her parents/guardian must provide his/her own transportation. - 7.
 Meals Meals are provided by the guidelines of the CNP. - 8.
-Exam Exemptions Students sent to the Alternative School lose their perfect attendance exemption privileges. - Students who fail to follow the rules of the Alternative School personnel will be subject to having his/her time extended, suspension or expulsion. - Students assigned to the Alternative School at the time of semester examinations may return to their home-based school for their examinations with prior approval of the Superintendent. - 11.
+Exam Exemptions Students sent to the Alternative School lose their perfect attendance exemption privileges. - 9.
+Students who fail to follow the rules of the Alternative School personnel will be subject to having his/her time extended, suspension or expulsion. - Students assigned to the Alternative School at the time of semester examinations may return to their home-based school for their examinations with prior approval of the Superintendent. - 11.
 Any test to be administered to students attending Alternative School should be sent to the Alternative School.
 Tests will be returned to the home school [of the student]. - 12.
 Copies of Alternative School referral will be sent to Juvenile Services. - 13.
-Cell phones are not allowed in Alternative School.
+Cell phones are not allowed in alternative school.